 At the same time, he stops getting new releases, and interdicts trading old games for new, because he's apparently afraid that the new stuff is likely to just sit there.
 To be fair, the store deals in old consoles and their games, but one gets the distinct feeling he thinks retro gamers are the only demographic that ever sets foot in the store.

-Finally (after forbidding even bathroom breaks because they'd require the store to be sealed off), he stops console repairs because he thinks ordering the parts ahead of schedule is a risk of them just sitting around!
+Finally (after forbidding even bathroom breaks because they'd require the store to be sealed off because he's so cheap that he doesn't want to pay for more than 1 person being present at the store, as stated above), he stops console repairs because he thinks ordering the parts ahead of schedule is a risk of them just sitting around!
 In short, he effectively dismisses the value of any source of income besides people expressly looking to buy old games.
 No surprise that that one basket wasn't enough to keep the store afloat.

 This employee calls a tech support person about an e-mail.
 The employee made a typo regarding a mailing list and wants to rectify that, but do they ask for the e-mail to be recalled or send out another e-mail with the correction?
 Nope, they ask the tech support person to change the name of the mailing list to match the name in the e-mail instead.
 Never mind that the mailing list is already being used a lot and they don't own it—admitting that they made a mistake is far more of an issue.

 This man absolutely refuses to turn down the volume from the maximum level on his computer or use headphones, because he needs to know every single time he gets an email.
 Never mind that everyone else has to hear the noise too and is very irritated by it.

 Boss: How the f*** do you think this is wrapped correctly?
 Are you an idiot?
 Are you slooooooow or something?
 Hurr dee durr, I’m too stupid to wrap a f***ing breakfast sandwich!